heroku/function-migration/functions/javafunction/README.md

 ```
 Edit the `.json` files that reflect your Organization and function payload.

-Supply an access token provided by
+Supply an access token provided by `sfdx force org display`.
 ```bash
 $ ./invokeSync.sh '00Dxx0000006JX6!AQEA...'
 ...